bluz71/bluz71.github.io/_posts/2017-10-26-turbocharge-the-ctrlp-vim-plugin.md

 sudo apt install cmake python-dev libboost-all-dev
 ```

-Finally install the cpsm plugin using your preferred Vim plugin manager.
+Finally, install the cpsm plugin using your preferred Vim plugin manager.
 I like
 [vim-plug](https://github.com/junegunn/vim-plug) since it allows compilation of
 the cpsm plugin directly **without** needing to `cd` (then compile) in the cpsm
 directory after installation.
 In vimrc: